readingcapital/readingcapital.github.io/volume-1/chapter-01.01-detailed-commentary.md

 > all commodities are merely definite quantities of congealed labour-time.’

 That the determination of average labour performance asserts itself across branches can be explained as follows.
-Let the average output of yoghurt producer per day be 10 litres of yoghurt.
-Now, a chair producer, say, realises she could produce 20 litres of yoghurt per working day.
+Let the average output of yogurt producer per day be 10 litres of yogurt.
+Now, a chair producer, say, realises she could produce 20 litres of yogurt per working day.
 She hence switches branches.
-This pushes up the average in the production of yoghurt.
-Let’s assume further her market share is small and the average hence remains relatively low, i.e., the increase is hardly noticeable and 10 litres of yoghurt have the same value as 2 chairs.
+This pushes up the average in the production of yogurt.
+Let’s assume further her market share is small and the average hence remains relatively low, i.e., the increase is hardly noticeable and 10 litres of yogurt have the same value as 2 chairs.
 Our skilled branch switcher hence produced twice as much value as before when producing chairs.
-Other producers from other industries will notice this: if they switch to yoghurt they can produce much more value in a day than if they stick with chairs or whatever they are making.
-More and more will switch to yoghurt and role up the market: the average increases.
-The eventual result will be that 20 litres of yoghurt will be the average output of one day of yoghurt production.
-Now, if the chair production did not change, 20 litres of yoghurt are now worth as much as 2 chairs.
+Other producers from other industries will notice this: if they switch to yogurt they can produce much more value in a day than if they stick with chairs or whatever they are making.
+More and more will switch to yogurt and role up the market: the average increases.
+The eventual result will be that 20 litres of yogurt will be the average output of one day of yogurt production.
+Now, if the chair production did not change, 20 litres of yogurt are now worth as much as 2 chairs.

 The indifference towards the particular branch of industry, which is in the